fido-alliance/conformance-test-tools-resources/docs/FDO/Pre-Interop/Dashboard-API.md

 The transport requirements and all error definitions are described in the FDO specs.

-All commands require proper content-type, and authorization header containing previously issued by the dashboard access token.
+## Authorization and Header

+- Required header Content-Type set to "application/cbor"
+- Required header Authorization set to the issued by FIDO Alliance authorization token

 ## Commands